-If you need support completing this activity, please contact the GPQI team:
+If you need support completing this activity, please contact the QI team on:

 Complete the questions below to review how the practice can effectively improve the recording of blood pressure results for diabetes patients.

 After reviewing the difference in percentages between your previous quarter and your current quarter results, are they what you expected?